k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-0/Operating.md

 ## Adding Users

 You are ready to add users.
 You can experiment with the built-in System DB (e.g., Postgres or Cassandra data stores).
-We recommend using alternate authentication providers rather than using built-in providers.
+We recommend using alternative authentication providers rather than relying on built-in providers.

 To use the built-in authentication provider, navigate to the [Web Admin App](https://support.k2view.com/Academy/articles/30_web_framework/03_web_admin_application.html).
 Select the Security tab.
 Select the Users tab and add a user.
 Select the Roles tab, create a new role (e.g., User), and then assign Fabric permissions to the newly created role.